openvinotoolkit/openvino/docs/MO_DG/prepare_model/Getting_performance_numbers.md

  - benchmark_app **-hint tput** -d 'device' -m 'path to your model'
  - benchmark_app **-hint latency** -d 'device' -m 'path to your model'

-## Comparing Performance with Native/Framework Code
+## Notes for Comparing Performance with Native/Framework Code

 When comparing the OpenVINO Runtime performance with the framework or another reference code, make sure that both versions are as similar as possible: